EOEPCA/deployment-guide/docs/building-blocks/iam.md

 )
 ```

-Get the unique ID for the `opa` client...
+Get the unique ID for the `opa` client:

 ```bash
 OPA_CLIENT_ID="$( \